 Such access will be recorded in an access log, where you can see who has searched amongst your prescriptions.
 Only access by pharmacies, bandagists and healthcare professionals will be shown.

 You will find the access log in the health registry service at helsenorge.no (in Norwegian).
 Go to the Prescription Intermediary ("Reseptformidleren") in the list of health registries.
 You will also find a link to the Prescription Intermediary at the top of the medicines service ("legemiddeltjenesten") when you are logged in.

 The access log will only be available to you.
-The service is not available on behalf of others, even to those with parental responsibility or authorisation.
+The service is not available on behalf of others, even to those with parental responsibility or power of attorney.